edward-zhen/hello-world/README.md

 # hello-world
-it is just a functional test and exercise for GitHub.
+it is just a test and exercise for GitHub.

+Useful elements as following:

 Hi Humans,

 Hubot here, I like Node.js and Coffescript (That's what I made off).